 - Minimize strenuous activity and limit exposure of the treated area to sun or heat exposure for 24 hours after treatment.
-These activities may cause increased swelling and redness in your hand. - The CaHA microspheres of RADIESSE® injectable implant are visible on CT scans and may be visible in standard, plain radiography (x-rays).
-Tell your doctor, as well as your radiologist, that you have had RADIESSE® injectable implant injected in your hands so that they are aware it is present when they are looking at your CT scans or x-rays.
-It is presently unknown if RADIESSE® injectable implant could interfere with diagnosis of a hand injury on imaging studies. - The effects of RADIESSE® injectable implant on hand function have been studied (see below) and no long-term effects on hand function were observed. - The risk of using RADIESSE® injectable implant in the back of the hand in patients with diseases, injuries or disabilities of the hand has not been studied.
+These activities may cause increased swelling and redness in your hand. - The CaHA microspheres of RADIESSE® are visible on CT scans and may be visible in standard, plain radiography (x-rays).
+Tell your doctor, as well as your radiologist, that you have had RADIESSE® injected in your hands so that they are aware it is present when they are looking at your CT scans or x-rays.
+It is presently unknown if RADIESSE® could interfere with diagnosis of a hand injury on imaging studies. - The effect of RADIESSE® on hand function is uncertain. - The risk of using RADIESSE® in the back of the hand in patients with diseases, injuries or disabilities of the hand has not been studied.
 Since the side effects are not known, tell your doctor if you have an autoimmune disease affecting the hand, if you have one or more hand implants, if you have Dupuytren's contracture, if you have a history of hand tumor, if you have some malformation of the blood vessels, Reynaud's disease, and you have been told that you are at risk for tendon rupture. - Tell your doctor if you are or think you might be pregnant.
 Tell your doctor if you are breastfeeding.
-The safety of
+The safety of RADIESSE® for use during pregnancy, or in women who are breastfeeding has not been established.

-- RADIESSE® injectable implant for use during pregnancy, or in women who are breastfeeding has not been established. - Tell your doctor your age.
-The safety of RADIESSE® injectable implant injection in hands of patients under 26 years or over 85 years has not been studied. - Tell your doctor about all the medicines you are taking.
-Some medicines can increase bruising or bleeding after RADIESSE[®] injectable implant injection. - Tell your doctor if you have had dermal therapies on your hands such as epilation, UV irradiation, or laser, mechanical or chemical peeling procedures.
-The safety of RADIESSE® injectable implant with these procedures has not been evaluated in controlled clinical trials and the risks are not known. - Tell your doctor if you have a history of herpes.
-Injection of RADIESSE® injectable implant into patients with a history of herpes can activate herpes. - Tell your doctor if you have a history of excessive scarring (thick, hard scars) and/or skin over or under pigmentation.
-The safety of RADIESSE® injectable implant in patients who scar easily has not been studied.
-Use in these patients may result in additional scars and changes in skin pigmentation. - No studies of interactions of RADIESSE® injectable implant with drugs, other substances, or implants have been studied and the risks are unknown.
+- Tell your doctor your age.
+The safety of RADIESSE® injection in hands of patients under 26 years or over 79 years has not been studied. - Tell your doctor about all the medicines you are taking.
+Some medicines can increase bruising or bleeding after RADIESSE® injection. - Tell your doctor if you have had dermal therapies on your hands such as epilation, UV irradiation, or laser, mechanical or chemical peeling procedures.
+The safety of RADIESSE® with these procedures has not been evaluated in controlled clinical trials and the risks are not known. - Tell your doctor if you have a history of herpes.
+Injection of RADIESSE® into patients with a history of herpes can activate herpes. - Tell your doctor if you have a history of excessive scarring (thick, hard scars) and/or skin over or under pigmentation.
+The safety of RADIESSE® in patients who scar easily has not been studied.
+Use in these patients may result in additional scars and changes in skin pigmentation. - No studies of interactions of RADIESSE® with drugs, other substances, or implants have been studied and the risks are unknown.